Global contemporary art events and news observed from New York City.

 “Banksy Does New York,” the first New York gallery show for British-born street-artist Banksy, opened this Sunday, December 2nd, at Vanina Holasek Gallery on West 27th Street.

 Just this October more than 50 Banksy works went to auction at Bonhams and Sotheyby’s, both in London.
-Nearly all the works sold for at least double (more…)
+Nearly all the works sold for at least double their top estimate. (more…)